UFO High Bays vs. LED Tubes: A 10-Year Lifetime Cost Analysis

 The Control Advantage

-UFO high bays are increasingly designed with integrated sensors or 0-10V dimming leads.
-In our manufacturing simulation, adding occupancy sensors yielded an additional $1,050 in annual energy savings.
-While some linear tube systems offer zonal control, the individual fixture control of a "smart" UFO allows for much more granular energy management, especially in warehouses with low-traffic aisles.
+UFO high bays are increasingly designed with integrated sensors.
+In our manufacturing simulation, adding occupancy sensors yielded an estimated additional $1,050 in annual energy savings.
+While some linear tube systems offer zonal control, the individual fixture control of a "smart" UFO allows for more granular energy management in low-traffic aisles.

 LED High Bay warehouse lighting retrofit: left old fluorescent fixtures vs right bright cool-white LED High Bay over pallet racks

-To prove the 4.7-month payback, we must look at the specific mechanisms of energy reduction.
-A standard 400W metal halide fixture actually draws closer to 458W when you account for the ballast.
-Replacing it with a 150W LED fixture reduces energy consumption by 67%.
+To validate a sub-5-month payback, we examine the specific mechanisms of energy reduction.
+A standard 400W metal halide fixture typically draws approximately 458W when accounting for the ballast.
+Replacing it with a 150W LED fixture reduces energy consumption by approximately 67%.

 1. Energy Reduction: 308W saved per fixture.